dikeboy/DhMethodTime/README.md

 ...
 dhMCConfig {
-    logMinTime(50l)//log method will more than this
+    logMinTime(50l)//log method will more than 50 millseconds }
-}
 ```
 Log filter ::::::::